idsme/code-challenge/README.md

 ## Typescript

-The first three are plain typescript challenges that you can find here:
+The first challenge is a plain typescript challenge.
+For the second challenge you can either choose challenge-2 or challenge-3.
-`src/app/challenge-1.ts`
-`src/app/challenge-2.ts`
-`src/app/challenge-3.ts` (or choose challenge-4 instead)
+Based on profile we may specifically ask you e.g. to do the Angular challenge.

-You can run these challenges like this: `npm run challenge-1`, `npm run challenge-2`, `npm run challenge-3`
+`challenge-1` and `challenge-2` you can run like: `npm run challenge-1`, `npm run challenge-2`

-## Angular
+## Angular (Challenge-3)

-The fourth challenge involves developing a small user story in Angular+.
+The third challenge involves developing a small user story in Angular+.

 The assignment is to create an interface where you can search by flightNumber through gate changes.
 A gate change is when a flight is directed to a different gate than originally planned.
 The gate changes, arrival and departure times can change at any time, so API requests should not be cached.